ggiscool/Time-flies-when-you-re-eating-tons/README.md

 ### Overview
-  Connect 5 is exactly like Connect 4, except that the board is one spot longer in each direction.
-Red and Blue players alternate placing pieces on the board, with the goal of getting 5 pieces in a row either vertically, horizontally, or diagonally.
-In this version, Red goes first upon the start of each new game, and alternates turns with Blue.
+  This a blog about the best foods I've ever eaten.
+Anyone can make their own account and add their own posts abut their favorite meals they've had.
+Each post contains a photo, a caption, a blurb about the food, the location they had the food, and a link to the restaurant.
+There is a news feed of all posts on the site, and a profile page customized to each user, featuring only their posts.

 ## Deployment
   Heroku is a cloud platform as a service that I used as my web application deployment model.
-To view live, visit xxxxxxxxxxxxx.
+To view live, visit https://timeflieswhenyoureeatingtons.herokuapp.com/.

 ### Approach